sambrazneal/School_District_Analysis/README.md

 ![after_type](Documentation/after_type.png)

 ## Summary
-There were no considerable difference after taking the falsified data from Thomas High School.
+There were no considerable differences after taking the falsified data from Thomas High School.
 The only notable differences were when we looked closely at Thomas High School data.